All hail glycerine.

 - Anti-ageing: Stabilises collagen and accelerates the healing process

 - Hair care: Glycerine is a great inclusion for hair formulas, helping to retain moisture in the hair shaft

 - Conditioning: It is an excellent conditioning ingredient for the hair, giving it a glossy shine

-- A natural exfoliant: Glycerine can help with desquamation, the skins natural exfoliating process that breaks down skin cells, preventing dull, flaky skin
+- A natural exfoliant: It has a keratolytic effect, helping with desquamation, the skins natural exfoliating process that breaks down skin cells, preventing dull, flaky skin

 - Moisturising: Glycerine is an effective moisturising ingredient, helping to soften and lubricate skin

 - Anti-irritant: It is thought to influence the protective function of the skin against irritation